Loading your cart…

-The encirclement of Berlin by the forces of Stalin’s Red Army, on April 25th 1945, was not the first time that war arrived to the streets of the Nazi capital.
-Nor could it be said that the opening volleys of Soviet artillery hitting the city on April 20th were the start of Berlin’s physical ruin.
+The encirclement of Berlin by the forces of the Soviet Union, on April 25th 1945, was not the first time that war arrived to the streets of the Nazi capital.
+Nor could it be said that the opening volleys of Red Army artillery hitting the city on April 20th were the start of Berlin’s physical ruin.

 The Battle of Berlin, in many ways, began much earlier.

 Capable of inflicting a measure of carnage unprecedented before the early 20th century, the air fleets of the British Royal Air Force and United States Army Air Force had been repeatedly pounding the city since 1940.